A flat-band perspective on the boson peak in amorphous solids: Experimental evidence

 Ref.~\cite{PhysRevLett.133.188302} investigated a related, yet distinct, two-dimensional experimental system composed of bi-disperse granular particles vertically agitated by an electromagnetic shaker (see Fig.~\ref{figactive}(a)).
 By tracking the position of each particle with a CCD camera, the full dynamics, including the displacement field, could be reconstructed.
 From this, the displacement correlations were computed and subsequently used to derive the dynamical matrix.
 Diagonalizing this matrix provided direct access to both the vibrational density of states and the dynamical structure factor $S(\omega,k)$.

 In Fig.~\ref{figactive}(b), we reproduce the experimental data for $S_T(\omega,k)$ as a function of frequency for various values of $k$.
 Also in this case, $S_T(\omega,k)$ can only be well captured at all wavevectors if modeled as the sum of a damped harmonic oscillator term, associated with the transverse acoustic phonon, and a dispersionless component, with a frequency scale which aligns well with the boson peak frequency extracted from the vibrational density of states (see Ref.~\cite{PhysRevLett.133.188302} for details).
-Importantly, in a mono-disperse crystalline sample, where the BP was clearly absent, no trace of this dispersionless optic-like mode was reported.
+Importantly, in a mono-disperse crystalline sample, where the BP was clearly absent, no trace of this dispersionless band was reported.

-Overall, these revised analyses reveal that the experimental data from Refs.~\cite{PhysRevB.98.174207, PhysRevLett.133.188302} already contain compelling evidence for the presence of a flat mode, which aligns precisely with the BP frequency.
-This convergence underscores the universality of the BP flat mode and reinforces the validity of the numerical analyses.
+Overall, these revised analyses reveal that the experimental data from Refs.~\cite{PhysRevB.98.174207, PhysRevLett.133.188302} already contain compelling evidence for the presence of a flat band, which aligns precisely with the BP frequency.
+This convergence underscores the universality of the BP flat band and reinforces the validity of the numerical analyses.